sigstore/docs/content/en/docs/about/overview.md

 **Sigstore empowers software developers and consumers to securely sign and verify software artifacts such as release files, container images, binaries, software bills of materials (SBOMs), and more.
 The signing materials are stored in a tamper-resistant public log so there’s no need to manage or store keys.**

-sigstore is a Linux Foundation project backed by Google, Red Hat, and Purdue University.
+Sigstore is a Linux Foundation project backed by Google, Red Hat, and Purdue University.
 It is 100% open source and free to use for all developers and software providers.
 The sigstore community develops and maintains the source code and tooling as a public good, non-profit service to improve the open source software supply chain.

 ## Why cryptographic signing?